 - thyroid or pituitary gland disorders

 A missed period and abdominal bloating may occur for many reasons that are not cause for concern.
-However, if your missed periods continue or your bloating worsens, seeking a physician's care can help to determine a root cause.
+But if your missed periods continue or your bloating worsens, talk to your doctor's to help you determine the root cause.
 If you miss three periods in a row, see a doctor.

 If you experience one of the following symptoms in addition to abdominal pain and bloating, seek emergency care: